jakecoffman/crud/README.md

 - [Full Echo Example](adapters/echo-adapter/example)
 - [Full Gorilla Mux Example](adapters/gorilla-adapter/example)

+### Builtin ServeMux not supported

+This is disappointing, but the builtin http.ServeMux is not supported because it doesn't support routing by method, and doesn't support path params.
+This project is NOT a router so it will not try to reinvent these features.

 ### Getting started

 Check the example directory under the adapters for a simple example.